-Picture this: it’s New York Fashion Week, always surrounded by a ton of excitement and frenzied press, celebrities swarming in their droves to see and be seen at this highly prestigious fashion event.
-All eyes are on the catwalk as the first ever runway model in a wheelchair at New York Fashion Week strutted her stuff.
+Picture this: it’s New York Fashion Week, an event surrounded by excitement and frenzied press, celebrities swarming in their droves to see and be seen at this highly prestigious fashion event.
+All eyes are on the catwalk as the first ever runway model in a wheelchair at New York Fashion Week strut her stuff.

-This moment was a mixture of divinity and sheer hard work after moving to Manhattan in 2000.
-My aim has always been to promote a very real image and strong image: that people with disabilities are sexy, empowered, and valued consumers of the beauty and fashion industry.
+This moment was a mixture of divinity and sheer hard work from the moment I moved to Manhattan in 2000.
+My aim has always been to promote a very real and strong message: that people with disabilities are sexy and empowered, and should therefore be valued consumers of the beauty and fashion industry.
 I have long been an advocate calling for recognition by society of the sexuality and eligibility of people with disabilities.

 So I decided to create one.
 I started to speak out on these rarely talked about subject.
 I wanted to be seen as a public voice, a strong, independent woman, representing disabled women.